Trump downplays climate concerns over deadly US wildfires | DW | 14.09.2020

-President Trump rejected the role of climate change behind the California wildfires during his visit to the fire-ravaged western US.
+President Donald Trump rejected the role of climate change in the California wildfires during his visit to the western United States.
 Democratic presidential candidate Joe Biden called Trump a "climate arsonist."

 Speaking at a briefing in California, Trump rejected arguments by state officials who said that a heating climate was behind the ever-stronger fires.